 Students who arrive after 8:00 a.m. will be marked tardy by their teacher.
 Students arriving after 8:30 a.m. should be escorted to the office by their parent and signed in.
-Please understand that state regulations require students with excessive absences or tardies be reported to county agencies.
-When excessive tardies or absences occur, attendance letters will be sent home and attendance meetings may be scheduled.
-If attendance concerns continue, more stringent enforcement will take place.
-The California State Truancy Laws require schools to enforce.
+Arrivals after 30 minutes with a medical provider note is considered an excused tardy.
+Any arrivals after 8:00 without a medical provider note is considered an unexcused tardy.